-As far as practice is concerned, there are two different needs: (1) late afternoon use of lights for our fall teams when daylight savings ends – this would mean practicing at normal times and ending at roughly 6 pm; and (2) practicing under the lights at night to prepare properly to play a night game.
-We do not expect these practices to occur regularly just a few times prior to the individual teams playing games under the lights so that they can get used to it and be able to play safely.
+As far as practice is concerned, there are two different needs: (1) late afternoon use of lights for our fall teams when daylight savings ends – this would mean practicing at normal times and ending no later than 7 pm; and (2) practicing under the lights at night to prepare properly to play a night game.
+We do not expect these practices to occur regularly – just a few times prior to the individual teams playing games under the lights so that they can get used to it and be able to play safely.

 How will traffic be managed?

-Since football games draw the largest attendance, the goal would be to move traffic out as quickly as possible.
+Since football games tend to draw the largest attendance, the goal would be to move traffic out as quickly as possible.
 WPD would be there for traffic management.
-For any night game, regardless of which sport is being played, WPD would plan as if there is a football game being played and would scale back as needed.
+For any night football game, at least during the first year, WPD would plan for a large attendance game and would scale back as needed.
 Overall goal is to keep traffic flowing and allow emergency vehicles to pass.